-You should speak to your GP or NHS 111 if you or your child get a high temperature with a cough, runny nose, sore red eyes and rash in the 3 weeks after attending Royal Children's Hospital Emergency Department at the same time as someone with measles.
+You should speak to your GP or NHS 111 if you or your child get a high temperature with a cough, runny nose, sore red eyes and rash in the 3 weeks after attending Royal Children's Hospital Emergency Department at the same time as someone with measles (i.e. up until Tues 27th May).
 You should try to call your GP or NHS 111 before visiting them in person.
 This is to avoid spreading measles to others.